gabriel-alves-p/movie-junkies/README.md

 ### Project Goals

 At the early stages of planning for the website, research was made regarding age gaps between people who partake in quizzes in the UK.
-It was found that it was largely above 18 years of age for UK, so after refining my research to exclude pub quizzes, the research came out with an average that ranged between 14 and 45 years old.
+It was found that it was largely above 18 years of age for the UK, so after refining my research to exclude pub quizzes, the research came out with an average that ranged between 14 and 45 years old.

-The website was largely designed to be appealing to young teenagers and adults in accordance with the research made.
-The questions and answers include both older films and new releases to match the wide range of ages which will be playing the quiz.
+The website was largely designed to be appealing to young teenagers and adults following the research made.
+The questions and answers include both older films and new releases to match the wide range of ages who will be playing the quiz.

-The website hopes to provide an extra layer of fun and entertainment to movie nights, either as an a pre-movie ice breaker or even afterwards to see who knows the most.
+The website hopes to provide an extra layer of fun and entertainment to movie nights, either as a pre-movie ice breaker or even afterward to see who knows the most.

 ### Design Choices

 #### Strategy Plane

-- The basics of the website are that it is, at its core, a fun, easy-to-play and intuitive quiz for teenagers and adults.
+- The basics of the website are that it is, at its core, a fun, easy-to-play, and intuitive quiz for teenagers and adults.

 #### Scope / Structure / Skeleton Planes

 - The website would contain a very minimalistic landing page, with a simple logo at the top, instructions on how to play the quiz to follow, and finally the four categories of questions for the user to choose from.

-- The second page (the quiz running page) would follow on to the same minimalistic idea of the first page, it would contain a question number, a score tracker, the quiz question, the four answer options for the user to click on and a 'return home' button.
+- The second page (the quiz running page) would follow on to the same minimalistic idea of the first page, it would contain a question number, a score tracker, the quiz question, the four answer options for the user to click on, and a 'return home' button.

-- The last page (the score page) would simply have a your score, an fun image to match your score (whether a low score, a medium score or a hig score), a message to match your performance and a button to 'return home'.
+- The last page (the score page) would simply have your score, a fun-looking image to match your score (whether a low score, a medium score, or a high score), a message to match your performance, and a button to 'return home'.

-- Each of the steps taken in the skeleton plane planning were done so as to only ever give a maximum of 4 clickable options on the screen for the user.
+- Each of the steps taken in the skeleton plane planning were done to only ever give a maximum of 4 clickable options on the screen for the user.
 It was done so that the website can only ever be intuitive and easy to navigate.

 #### Surface Plane

 ##### Colors

 The colors of the website were chosen to resemble an arcade's carpet.
-An iconic colorway of the 1980's.
+An iconic colorway of the 1980s.
 Although not all users will understand the theme or get the same feeling from the colors, they are still easy on the eyes and look the part on the quiz.

 ![Coolors palette](documentation/coolors-screenshot.jpeg)